vlitzke/jekyll-theme-prologue/reading-list.md

 - Hosseini, Khaled: *The Kiterunner*
 - Kaur, Rupi: *Milk and Honey*
 - Kaur, Rupi: *The Sun and Her Flowers*
+- Kahneman, Daniel: *Thinking, Fast and Slow*
 - Keyes, Daniel: *Flowers for Algernon*
+- Larson, Erik: *The Devil in the White City*
 - Larsson, Stieg: *The Girl with the Dragon Tattoo Trilogy*
 - Martel, Yann: *Life of Pi*
 - McQuiston, Casey: *Red, White & Royal Blue*